innnk/seek-awesome-job/README.md

 ## This is a spider for job website.

 ## TODO list:
+s
 - [ ] add more website support
 - [ ] add ip pool
-- [x] add baidu map support to calculate the distance between
+- [x] add baidu map support to calculate the distance between home and company
-- [x] add sqlite support to manage data
+- [x] add sqlite support to manage datas